b-lukaszuk/BS_wJ_eng/contents/overpayment.md

 ```

 The total savings appear to be even greater than for `mortgage1`, still the
-total cost seems to be greater for `mortgage2` (see @fig:mortgageOverpayment1
+total cost seems to be greater for the overpaid `mortgage2` (see
-and @fig:mortgageOverpayment2).
+@fig:mortgageOverpayment1 and @fig:mortgageOverpayment2).

 ![Overpaying a mortgage (\$200,000, 4.99%, 30 years) with \$200 monthly (estimation may not be accurate).](./images/mortgageOverpayment2.png){#fig:mortgageOverpayment2}